 Step 6: Finishing details

 Now it’s time to color the inner parts of the “opened” shapes.
-Use with slightly darker color than the background one and again, don’t try to make it perfect.
+Use with a slightly darker color than the background one and again, don’t try to make it perfect.
 You can skip this step if you are happy how your design looks already and you don’t want to go too realistic.

-This is what drawing leopard print is all about.
-Quick and easy!
 Have fun with this amazing animal print and unleash your creativity!

 well i been designing since i was 6 years old